← Back home

 A content agency gives you a team, process, and usually more production volume, but you're often working with writers who rotate and don't develop deep familiarity with your company.
 Quality can be inconsistent within the engagement.

-AI tools (Claude, ChatGPT, Jasper, etc.) are cheap and fast, but they produce content that requires substantial editing to be publishable.
-They're useful for research, outlines, and first draft acceleration, but they're not a ghostwriter replacement if you care about voice and specificity (especially when it comes to thought leadership).
+AI tools are cheap and fast, but they produce content that requires substantial editing to be publishable.
+They're useful for research, outlines, and first draft acceleration, but they're not a ghostwriter replacement if you care about voice and specificity.

 A ghostwriter is a relationship: one person who gets your company, your audience, and your voice.
 They can produce content that reads like it came from inside the building.
 That takes time to develop and usually costs more, but the quality ceiling is worth it when you're trying to own a category.